 For the Dipping Sauce

-- In a medium saucepan, add ¼ cup sake and bring it to a boil over medium high heat.
+- In a medium saucepan, add the sake and bring it to a boil over medium high heat.

-- Add soy sauce and mirin.
-Then, add kombu kelp and katsuobushi (dried bonito flakes).
+- Add soy sauce and mirin, mix well then add the kombu and katsuobushi

 For the Soba Noodles